-First up is Lotte‘s Pepero.
+First up is Lotte Pepero.
 I thought it would be fitting to start with one of Nana’s favorites.
 According to Nana, this box was “nude”, which is how Korean’s refer to inside-out.
-It’s basically like an inside out Pocky, with a hollow cookie shell filled with chocolate.
+It’s basically like an inside-out Pocky, with a hollow cookie shell filled with chocolate.

 Like Pocky, these are more cookie than candy.
 Also like Pocky, they’re a nice snack, and I polished off the box fairly quickly, but I don’t know if I’d ever seek them out to buy them again.
-They’d remain an impulse buy for me – that is, if I could find them in the states; I think I’ve seen them in Asian grocery stores before? – so an O. I do see why Nana likes them, though!
+They’d remain an impulse buy for me – that is if I could find them in the states!
+I think I’ve seen them in Asian grocery stores before?
+An O. I do see why Nana likes them, though!